maartaud/maartaud.github.io/_posts/2024-04-04-southern-ocean-cyclones.md

 title: "Storm tracks and cyclogenesis over the Southern Ocean"
 subtitle: One of the main hotspots for cyclogenesis in the Southern Hemisphere is right near Antarctica
 full-width: false
+thumbnail-img: /assets/img/southern_ocean/Fig2.png
 #gh-repo: daattali/beautiful-jekyll
 #gh-badge: [star, fork, follow]
 #tags: [test]
 #comments: true
 #mathjax: true
 ---

+The Southern Ocean is often referred to as a "graveyard" for cyclones that originate from lower latitudes.
+This region has been identified by several authors as one of the most crucial areas for the cyclolysis of extratropical cyclones in the Southern Hemisphere (SH).
+While several cyclones from the mid-latitudes travel towards the coast of Antarctica to die, the same region represents one of the largest hotspots for the formation of new cyclones (cyclogenesis) in the SH.

+_to be continued.._

 ![Cyclone density](/assets/img/southern_ocean/Fig8.png)
 **Figure 1.**